 Even as a child, I knew deep inside I was meant to be in front of people, entertaining, and inspiring them.
 When I was a kid, I used to perform magic tricks in front of my parents.

 Then, in the fifth-grade, I had to give a speech about the men who first flew an airplane, the Wright brothers.
-I loved that class activity.
-I knew I wanted to keep on doing that.
+I loved that class activity and knew I wanted to keep on doing that.

-Yet, I did not watch motivational speakers when I was in fifth grade.
+But, I didn’t watch motivational speakers when I was in fifth grade.
 Based on my experience, we need to trust the fact we know.
 I knew what I wanted to pursue — and it was a huge thing.

 My First Career